-You have a feature idea and three people on Slack arguing about how to test it.
-Stop.
-Before you ship the code, you need a one-page test plan that says exactly what you are measuring, when you will stop, and what answer you will accept.
-AI is great at first-draft test plans if you give it the right inputs.
+You have a feature idea and three people in Slack arguing about how to test it.
+Before you ship the flag, you need a one-page plan that states exactly what you are measuring, when you will stop, and what result you will accept.
+AI writes a strong first draft of that plan in minutes, but only if you feed it the baseline, the traffic, and the decision window.
+It will not invent the statistics for you, and it should not.

-When this is the right job for AI
+When AI is the right tool for this

 - You already know the feature change and the rough audience.